martynas3113/React-Bingo-Generator/README.md

 ## React lotto

-Simple React project to learn how to properly change state nad pass it on props.
+Simple React project to learn how to properly change state and pass it to props.

 <b>Features:</b>
 - Generates 6 random numbers on click in range from 1 to 50 (default)